reusahn/Unity-Unreal-Interaction-Research/01_Digital_Human_and_Virtual_Beings/README.md

   <img src="./Images/me_07.png" width="13%" style="margin-right:5px;"/>
 </p>

-From that moment, I began creating short conceptual videos about digital consciousness —
-stories of avatars searching for their own selves.
+From that moment, I began creating short conceptual videos about digital consciousness —  stories of avatars searching for their own selves.
-Later, this digital twin became my **virtual collaborator**,
-and through it, I learned how to turn duplication into empathy.
+Later, this digital twin became my **virtual collaborator**, and through it, I learned how to turn duplication into empathy.
 <p align="center">
   <a href="https://vimeo.com/786792831">
     <img src="./Images/me_08.png" width="25%" style="border-radius:10px;"/>
-      <p>Click the image for video</p>
+      <p align="center">Click the image for video</p>
   </a>

 </p>